 This refers to the amortized cost of assets acquired in settlement of loans through foreclosure or dation in payment and subsequently sold on installment basis whereby the title to the said property is transferred to the buyers only upon full payment of the agreed selling price.
 This shall be recorded initially at the present value of the installment receivable discounted at the imputed rate of interest.
-Discount shall be accreted over the life of the SCR by crediting interest income using the effective interest method.
+A discount shall be accreted over the life of the SCR by crediting interest income using the effective interest method.
 Any difference between the present value of the SCR and the derecognized assets shall be recognized in profit or loss at the date of sale in accordance with the provision of PAS 18.

-- (i) Performing This refers to the amortized cost of performing sales contract receivables. - (ii) Non-performing This refers to the amortized cost of non-performing sales contract receivables.
+- i.
+Performing This refers to the amortized cost of performing sales contract receivables. - ii.
+Non-performing This refers to the amortized cost of non-performing sales contract receivables. - c.
+Financial assets at amortized cost (debt instruments)